School's Out: Is Homeschooling Right For Your Family?

 - Parents Only

-Whether you're a travelling family, have a child with learning difficulties, or you simply think that the Australian school system isn't for your child, homeschooling can be an enriching experience for all involved.
-There are many pros and cons to weigh up before you take the books into your own hands, so take a look at this list to see if it's right for your family.
+Homeschooling can be an enriching experience for all involved.
+However, there are many pros and cons to weigh up before you take the books into your own hands, so take a look at this list to see if it's right for your family.

 Advantages Of Homeschooling